LMS-Community/lms-community.github.io/docs/contributing/reporting-a-bug.md

 ### Update to latest version

 Chances are that the bug you discovered was already fixed in a subsequent version.
 Thus, before reporting an issue, ensure that you're running the latest version of LMS.
-Please follow the [installation guide](../getting-started/index.md) to install the lastest version.
+Please follow the [installation guide](../getting-started/index.md) to install the latest version.

 ### Search for solutions